I want to be a Machine

 Could be interesting, I suppose.
 Humans are so full of little quirks, dysfunctions.
 If you were in the middle of the act, of procreating that is, with a cyborg, what about a malfunction?

 Never mind just flick the switch.

-I philosophised the reality of states altered.
-Living in the continuous now; considering what this could present beyond darkness, and light.
+I philosophized the reality of states altered.
+Living in the continuous now; considering what this could present beyond darkness and light.

 On. off . on off.

 Illusory manifestations born out of light and hope and future, silent restraints bouncing without form or reason.
-Shadows that reverberate tensions and disillusion, misunderstandings and pretences, and eloquence of words.
+Shadows that reverberate tensions and disillusion, misunderstandings and pretenses, and eloquence of words.